AdobeDocs/campaign-classic.en/help/workflow/using/fork.md

 >[!IMPORTANT]
 >
 >Outbound transitions added after a **[!UICONTROL Fork]** activity **will not** execute simultaneously.
-This behaviour can impact the workflow's performances.
-Use this activity if you need to execute several activities independentely, and eventually join them together before executing the rest of the worklow.
+This behavior can affect the performance of the workflow.
+Use this activity if you need to execute several activities independently, and eventually join them together before executing the rest of the workflow.

 To configure the  **[!UICONTROL Fork]** activity, open it define the number and label of the outbound transitions.